persadha/practicum100_portfolios/Business Analysis/README.md

 No cohorts had ROMI greater than 1 which indicated we haven't generated enough revenue to cover the marketing costs.
 Only two cohorts, Jun-17 and Sep-17 had high ROMI of 0.53 and 0.59 respectively.

-Hence, we recommended that marketing experts *focus on ad sources #1 and #2* to increase revenue.
+Hence, we recommended that marketing experts **focus on ad sources #1 and #2** to increase revenue.
 It would be advisable to reallocate the marketing budget from source #3 to allow source #1 to attract more customers.

-We also suggested that the best time to *launch the marketing campaign was from October to March*, where user visits peaked.
+We also suggested that the best time to **launch the marketing campaign was from October to March**, where user visits peaked.

 Black Friday is a unique date.
 In many of our metrics, the value around and on this day increased almost three times.
-So it is worthwhile to give extra attention to attract more users to spend on *Black Friday*.
+So it is worthwhile to give extra attention to attract more users to spend on **Black Friday**.

+The complete notebook can be accessed [here](https://github.com/persadha/practicum100_portfolios/blob/main/Business%20Analysis/Business%20Analysis.ipynb).